Minimizing the negative impacts and maximizing the positive impacts

 Given the nature of our operations and our presence in numerous countries, we are aware that our impacts vary.

-Our potential impacts mainly arise in refineries and chemical facilities or in our exploration and production operations.
-Based on each context and local situation, using constant, participatory and proactive dialogue, we search for solutions in each case by actively cooperating to repair any harm caused by our activity or that of our partners and contractors, among whom we promote knowledge and compliance to our commitments.
+Our potential impacts mainly arise in refineries and chemical facilities, in our exploration and production operations, or in renewable energy assets.
+Based on each context and local situation, using constant, participatory, and proactive dialogue, we search for solutions in each case by actively cooperating to repair any harm caused by our activity or that of our partners and contractors, among whom we promote knowledge and compliance with our commitments.
 Once we have identified the impacts, they are shared in a transparent way with the local community through constructive dialogue accessible to all.

 Resettlement and use of lands